0ceal0t/JobBars/README.md

 To open the settings menu, use `/jobbars`

 ## Why?
-Some people find these useful.
-If you don't, each gauge and buff can enabled or disabled.
+The goal of this project is to augment the existing UI by displaying information in a more convenient format.
+It is not meant to be a complete overhaul, or to replace existing job gauges.
+If you personally only find certain parts useful, every gauge/buff/mitigation/etc. can be enabled and disabled individually.

 ## Jobs

 **Feel like something is missing?
 Open an [issue](https://github.com/0ceal0t/JobBars/issues)**

 ### <img src="assets/job_icons/DRK.png" height="20px" width="20px"> DRK
-+ **Gauges**: GCDS used in Delirium, GCDS used in Blood Weapon
++ **Gauges**: GCDS used in Delirium, GCDS used in Blood Weapon, MP
 + **Buffs**: Delirium, Living Shadow
 + **Mitigation**: Living Dead, Reprisal, Dark Missionary, The Blackest Night